 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Good pronunciation is important for talking like a native speaker.
 Unfortunately, many students skip past textbook pronunciation exercises for other activities, like grammar and vocabulary.

 The good news is that practicing pronunciation doesn’t have to be as boring as listen-and-repeat exercises found in textbooks.
-Here are three YouTube channels that make English pronunciation fun and engaging:
+Here are four YouTube channels that make English pronunciation fun and engaging:

 - Speak English with Vanessa (AmE): A great channel with pronunciation lessons on how to speak like an American.